rconfig/rconfig3-docker/README.md

 ## Installation

-We have made it super easy to get started with rConfig v6 on Docker.
+We have made it super easy to get started with rConfig v3 on Docker.
 Follow the steps below to get started.

 ### Prerequisites

 Some prerequisites are needed before you get started.

 - OS
-  - Any latest version of CentOS, RHEL, Rocky or Ubunut
+  - Any latest version of CentOS, RHEL, Rocky or Ubunutu
 - Docker
   - Any latest version of Docker or Docker-CE
   - Any latest version of Docker Compose